spacebeam/research/web/torchup.org/content/pages/rules.md

 Games in which an agent crashes StarCraft will be counted as a loss.

-Games will be run on [Debian](https://debian.org) stable 64-bit environment inside [Singularity](https://github.com/sylabs/singularity) Linux containers.
+Games will be run on [Debian](https://debian.org) stable 64-bit inside [Singularity](https://github.com/sylabs/singularity) containers.

 Entries must be tested to work on the [maps](https://torchup.org/files/maps.zip) before submission.